User-Defined Functions

 Call the UDF

-You can call an inline or precompiled Snowflake UDF in any logical location in the pipeline.
-A logical location is a property where you can specify an expression using Snowflake SQL and invoke a column name.
+You can call an inline or precompiled Snowflake UDF from any property where you can specify a Snowflake SQL expression and invoke a column name.

-Some logical locations include the following processors that are built for applying functions and expressions:
+For example, you can call a UDF from the following processors, which are built for applying functions and Snowflake SQL expressions:

 • Apply Functions processor